Yentna River: History

 Tanaina Indian name reported by Spurr (1900, p.
 46), United States Geological Survey.

 "Sometimes called Johnson River after the first white man to ascend it."

+The Iditarod Trail Sled Dog Race route travels along the Yentna River for about 40 miles, from the mouth at the Susitna River up to a tributary, the Skwentna River.
+The first checkpoint of the race at Yentna Station is located along the left bank of the river.

 Watershed

 It begins in the Mount Dall and Yentna glacier systems and flows southeast to the Susitna River 2 mi north of Susitna.
 The river system (including upstream tributaries) is about 100 mi long.